TimHeckel/meteor-slatebox/README.md

 Slatebox for Meteor
 ===============

 You can use the Slatebox mind mapping and concept drawing (slatebox.com) in Meteor.
-To install meteor-slatebox, you need to first have meteorite installed, then:
+To install Meteor-slatebox, you need to first have collabite installed, then:

 `mrt add slatebox`